MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

 # Frustrations
-> Things that bother me about JavaScript
+> Quirks that bother me about JavaScript

 ## Disclaimer

 Note this is an opinion piece, based on my experiences and knowledge.
-You don't have to agree with me.

 Also this is not just about me - many others also dislike JS or parts of JS.
-It was famously written in 9 (or 10) days and some things about early JS or early Node stuck and were hard to undo (hence tools like Deno coming out).
+JS was famously written in 9 (or 10) days and some things about early JS or early Node stuck and were hard to undo (hence tools like Deno coming out).

 This is a way of storing my thoughts so when I decide to user language as a long term tool or I decide to create a repo in a language, I have this as a reminder of my JS frustrations.

 ## Intro

 I like what JS can do.
 I don't know how it does it and the things I have to do to get what I want.
-Yes I get more productive with JS as I learn its quicks, but there is still friction which makes it often frustrating or not intuitive to work with.
+Yes I get more productive with JS as I learn its quirks, but there is still friction which makes it often frustrating or not intuitive to work with.
+It has surpises, many choices and things that are stable or don't exist in other languages change regularly.

 My comments mostly compare to what I see as the easy of working with Python in contrast to JS.
 I have worked with JS on the frontend and backend for a few years and with a bunch of frameworks and CI flows.